eddmann/eddmann.github.io/_posts/2014/2014-01-06-implementing-heapsort-in-java-and-c.md

 ```

 Looking at the implementation above you will notice that the first step the sorting method takes is to create a heap structure from the input.
-Calling the 'heapify' method on the first half of the input array guarantees (by recursion) to build up the heap data structure and fulfill the heap property.
+Calling the `heapify` method on the first half of the input array guarantees (by recursion) that the heap data structure is built and the heap property is fulfilled.
-Once this step has completed we loop through each item in the heap, swapping the first and last heap elements, reducing and reconstructing the structure after each iteration.
+Once this step has been completed, we loop through each item in the heap, swapping the first and last heap elements, reducing and reconstructing the structure after each iteration.

 ## C Implementation

 Below is a C implementation, similar to the above Java example.
-Using macros I was able to abstract away some of the repetitive code used to count and swap items in the subject array.
+Using macros, I was able to abstract away some of the repetitive code used to count and swap items in the subject array.
-In this case I decided against adding confusion to the resulting implementation with the introduction of void pointer generalisation, and instead focused only on integer input.
+In this case, I decided against adding confusion to the resulting implementation with the introduction of void pointer generalisation, and instead focused only on integer input.

 ```c
 #include <stdio.h>